Jean Harlow: Illness and death

-MGM planned to replace Harlow in Saratoga with either Jean Arthur or Virginia Bruce, but because of public objections the film was finished using three doubles (Mary Dees for close-ups, Geraldine Dvorak for long shots, and Paula Winslowe for dubbing Harlow's lines) and rewriting some scenes without her.
-The film was released on July 23, 1937, less than two months after Harlow's death, and was a hit with audiences, grossing $3.3 million in worldwide rentals and becoming MGM's most successful film of the year, as well as the highest-grossing film of her career.
+MGM planned to replace Harlow in Saratoga with either Jean Arthur or Virginia Bruce, but because of public objections, the film was finished using three doubles (Mary Dees for close-ups, Geraldine Dvorak for long shots, and Paula Winslowe for dubbing Harlow's lines) and rewriting some scenes without her.
+The film was released on July 23, 1937, less than two months after Harlow's death, and was a hit with audiences, grossing $3.3 million in worldwide rentals and becoming the highest-grossing film of the year, as well as the highest-grossing film of Jean Harlow's career.

 Legacy

+According to Camille Paglia, the notion that blondes have more fun was started in Hollywood by Harlow.
+Paglia noted "The woman who really started all this in Hollywood was Jean Harlow, with that platinum blonde look which was so incredibly unnatural.
+With her it was associated with being a harlot — she was mimicking the slouchy, louche look of someone who's a machine for pleasure."

+She is noted to have inspired Marilyn Monroe, Madonna, and others.
+Monroe, who idolized Harlow as a child, was planning to star in a biopic about Harlow but died before filming began.

 Her name was given to a cocktail, the "Jean Harlow", which is equal parts light rum and sweet vermouth.

-Legendary blues musician Lead Belly wrote the song "Jean Harlow" while in prison upon hearing about her death.
+Blues musician Lead Belly wrote the song "Jean Harlow" while in prison upon hearing about her death.

 The French composer Charles Koechlin composed the piece Épitaphe de Jean Harlow (opus 164) in 1937.

 On February 8, 1960, Jean Harlow was given a star on the Hollywood Walk of Fame located at 6910 Hollywood Boulevard on the south part of the Hollywood Boulevard in Los Angeles, California.

+Kim Carnes's hit "Bette Davis Eyes" (1981) contains the line "her hair is Harlow gold."

-Harlow's signature, hands and footprints were imprinted in cement on September 29, 1933, in the 24th ceremony at Grauman's Chinese Theater and are located near the forecourt on the west side of the box office at 6925 Hollywood Boulevard, Hollywood, California.
+Harlow's signature, hands, and footprints were imprinted in cement on September 29, 1933, in the 24th ceremony at Grauman's Chinese Theater and are located near the forecourt on the west side of the box office at 6925 Hollywood Boulevard, Hollywood, California.

 Novel

 Harlow wrote a novel titled Today Is Tonight.
-In Arthur Landau's introduction to the 1965 paperback edition, Harlow stated in around 1933–1934 her intention to write the book, but it was not published during her lifetime.
-During her life, Harlow's stepfather Marino Bello shopped the unpublished manuscript around to a few studios.
-Louis B. Mayer, head of MGM, had prevented the book from being sold by putting an injunction on it using a clause in Harlow's contract: her services as an artist can't be used without MGM's permission.
-After her death, Landau writes, her mother sold the film rights to MGM, though no film was made.
+In Arthur Landau's introduction to the 1965 paperback edition, Harlow stated around 1933–1934 her intention to write the book, but it was not published during her lifetime.
+During her life, Harlow's stepfather Marino Bello shopped the unpublished manuscript to a few studios.
+Louis B. Mayer, head of MGM, prevented the book from being sold by putting an injunction on it using a clause in Harlow's contract: her services as an artist couldn't be used without MGM's permission.
+After her death, Landau wrote, her mother sold the film rights to MGM, though no film was made.
 The publication rights were passed from Harlow's mother to a family friend, and the book was finally published in 1965.